HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-A micro mutation is changing a register or the operator of an instruction, or changing a constant value of the program.
+We randomly select an instruction to mutate.

 ```
 val instruction = random.choice(individual.instructions)
 ```

-We randomly select an instruction to mutate.
+We determine which micro mutation will be performed.

 ```
 val p = random.nextDouble()